mattermost/docs/source/playbooks/playbook-permissions.rst

 .. note::

-Before you make changes to permissions and to ensure that you don't lose access to playbooks, you should change your role to Admin.
+Before you make changes to permissions and to ensure that you don't lose access to playbooks, .
 To do this, navigate to the playbook you're a member of.
 Select the **Manage Access** icon and change your role from **Member** to **Admin**.

 Playbooks permissions
 ---------------------